wp-plugins/easyrecipe/readme.txt

 Tags: recipe, seo, hrecipe, Recipe View, microformatting, easy recipe, rich snippet, microdata Requires at least: 3.3
 Tested up to: 3.5.1
-Stable tag:  3.2.1230
+Stable tag:  3.2.1244
 License: GPLv2 or later

 EasyRecipe makes it easy to enter, format and print recipes, as well as automagically doing the geeky stuff needed for Google's Recipe View.

 == Description ==

-The most fully featured recipe plugin that doesn't require a degree in geek!
+The most fully featured Wordpress recipe plugin that doesn't require a degree in geek!

 EasyRecipe makes recipe entry a breeze, with features like cut and paste, auto conversion of your plain text recipe posts, live custom formatting, Google Recipe View formatting and preview button, automatic ratings, conversion from other recipe plugins like ZipList, RecipeSEO and Recipe Card.